 The term ‘pot sticker’ was invented by the Chinese authors of the first systematic English language Chinese cookbook, How to Cook and Eat in Chinese, published in 1945.
 Written by Chao Yang Buwei (Zhao Yang Buwei; 1889–1981) and her Harvard-educated linguist husband Chao Yuenren (Zhao Yuanren; 1892–1982), the cookbook provided an incredibly entertaining introduction to Chinese food and Chinese foodways that would become enormously influential.

-Although I have to confess that I didn’t come across the term ‘pot sticker’ until the 1990s when I began researching and writing on food, and researching Chinese cuisines, including Chinese-Australian food and Chinese-American food.
-The impetus was my first paid story commission: a small boxed text on dim sum for a Sydney guide that took me an embarrassingly amount of time to write.
+Although I have to confess that I didn’t come across the term ‘pot sticker’ until the mid 1990s when we were living in Sydney and I began researching and writing on food, and researching Chinese cuisines, including Chinese-Australian food and Chinese-American food.

-There were no pot stickers in the Chinese-Australian restaurants we dined at.
-Menus listed dumplings and wontons and we knew the distinction.
-But when I eventually came across the term ‘pot sticker’ a few decades later – after we’d travelled to China and learnt about jiaozi, gaau ji, guotie, guo tie, and wor tip.
-Pot sticker kind of stuck.
-Then I discovered the fascinating history of pot stickers and learnt about the extraordinary Chinese couple who coined that term.
+There were no ‘pot stickers’ on the menus in the Chinese-Australian restaurants we dined at.
+Menus listed names in Mandarin or Cantonese that were translated to plain old ‘dumplings’ and ‘wontons’ and we knew the distinction.
+But when I eventually came across the term ‘pot sticker’ – after we’d travelled to the USA and eaten at New York’s Chinatown – ‘pot sticker’ kind of stuck.

 Tips to Making this Easy Homemade Pot Stickers Recipe for Crispy Chinese Fried Dumplings with Chicken and Vegetables